Promotional Products: The Strategic Guide to Driving Brand Awareness

 When should I use promotional products in my marketing?

-Strategic timing is key—align with your marketing campaigns, industry events, product launches, and seasonal opportunities.
-In Northern Ireland, consider the local business event calendar when planning distribution.
+Strategic timing maximises promotional product effectiveness.
+Align distribution with marketing campaigns, industry events, product launches, and seasonal opportunities.
+When planning distribution timing, consider the local business event calendar and seasonal needs in Northern Ireland.

 How do I make promotional products cost-effective?